Vinfall/sb/README.md

 > When you use them, you are on your own.
 > Expect hash errors, either fix it yourself or use '-s' to skip verification.

-- eka2l1: Symbian OS/N-Gage emulator
+- eka2l1-latest: Symbian OS/N-Gage emulator
 - hikarifield: Hikari Field Client
 - lunatranslator-latest
 - pragtical-rolling: more updated than `extras/pragtical`
-- virtio-win-(guest-tools-)?{latest,stable}
+- virtio-win-(guest-tools-){latest,stable}

 ### Staged